-4:1 Now Adam had sexual relations with his wife, Eve, and she became pregnant.
+^{4:1}Now Adam had sexual relations with his wife, Eve, and she became pregnant.
 When she gave birth to Cain, she said, "With the LORD's help, I have produced a man!"
-2Later she gave birth to his brother and named him Abel.

-When they grew up, Abel became a shepherd, while Cain cultivated the ground.
-3When it was time for the harvest, Cain presented some of his crops as a gift to the Lord.
-4Abel also brought a gift-the best of the firstborn lambs from his flock.
-The Lord accepted Abel and his gift, 5but he did not accept Cain and his gift.
+2Later she When they grew up, Abel became a shepherd, while Cain cultivated the ground.
+3When it was time for the harvest, Cain presented some of his crops as a gift to the LORD.
+4Abel also brought a gift-the best portions of the firstborn lambs from his flock.
+The LORD accepted Abel and his gift, 5but he did not accept Cain and his gift.
 This made Cain very angry, and he looked dejected.